2300181/CS220AU-DP/index.md

 **keywords:** digital identity, personal data, mass surveillance, government surveillance, manipulation, existential risks

 ## Introduction
 Nowadays, our increasing online engagement leads most individuals to expose some of their personal information to the world.
 Whether sharing with friends on social networks, accidentally agreeing to give information through website cookies, or providing information to the government through documents like driver's licences, people often engage in this information exchange without full awareness of the consequences that may follow.
-In this essay, we will explore how some governments use the personal data of their citizens.
+In this essay, we will explore how can some governments use the personal data of their citizens.
 Although we are aware that the government exploits our data for a variety of purposes, it is interesting to explore the depth of how our personal data can actually be used by the government, well beyond what we might initially imagine.
 This research raises crucial questions about the limits of privacy in an increasingly connected world.

-We will begin our discussion by addressing prevalent challenges in the West.
-Then, we will delve into the concerning issues present in China.
-Lastly, we will turn our attention to the concerning situation in Israel, where similarly noteworthy challenges persist.
-Through this, we aim to gain a nuanced understanding of the diverse issues across different countries that can somehow affect us.
+We will begin our discussion by addressing a significant issue in the West.
+Then, we will delve into those present in China.
+Lastly, we will turn our attention to the situation in Israel, where similar problems persist.
+Our objective is to gain a nuanced understanding of the diverse issues with our personal data across different countries that can somehow affect us.

 ## The Ambiguity Linked to How our Data Is Used